YANGCHIHUNG/auto-subtitle/README.md

   Uses FFmpeg's subtitle filter (implemented in `embed.py`) to embed the generated (or provided) SRT subtitle file into the video, producing a final video with embedded subtitles.

 - **Command Line Interface:**
   The tool is run from the command line.
 If only the path to the input video is provided, the tool automatically generates the SRT file and saves all output files in an `output/` directory.
-No need to provide the `--subtitle` and `--output` options in this case.
+You do not need to specify the `--subtitle` and `--output` options in this case.

 - **Manual Subtitle Editing:**
   If you wish to manually edit the generated SRT file, you can do so and then run the "Embedding Subtitles Only" functionality (using `embed.py`) to embed your modified subtitles into the video.

 - **Cross-Platform Compatibility:**
   The project uses Python's `pathlib` module to handle file paths, ensuring compatibility on both Windows and macOS.
-Special handling for Windows paths is included to avoid parsing errors with FFmpeg.
+Special handling for Windows absolute paths is included to avoid parsing errors with FFmpeg.

 ## Installation